-After pressing the "CLOSE" Softkey you get a confirmation dialog, just the same way as you have already seen for parameter changes.
+After pressing the "CLOSE" Softkey you get a confirmation dialog.

 The new position of the switchgear device is shown on the display (as soon as it has been reached according to the feedback of the position indication, or after the configured switching time has elapsed).